Figuring out how to phrase something can be tricky. Lean on these 28 performance review phrases to guide your more nuanced one-on-one conversations.

 As the year begins to wind down (I know, I can’t believe it’s late October already!), a question I often get asked is: “Are there certain, handy performance review phrases that I can lean on, as I offer feedback to my direct report?”

 Whether you do formal performance reviews in your company or not, you likely will have some sort of year-in-review, reflective conversation.
-Perhaps it’s a one-on-one meeting, perhaps it’s over a dinner.
-Regardless, finding the right set up, the right lead in, the right performance review phrases, to tee up what you’re trying to say makes everything easier.
+Perhaps it’s a one-on-one meeting, perhaps it’s over dinner.
+Regardless, finding the right set up, the right lead-in, the right performance review phrases, to tee up what you’re trying to say makes everything easier.

-Through the thousands of conversations had in our online leadership community, The Watercooler, and working with 15,000+ people through Know Your Team, here are 28 different performance review phrases that you can put into practice at various points during your year-in-review meeting as a manager:
+Through the thousands of conversations had in our online leadership community in Know Your Team, The Watercooler, and working with 15,000+ people through Know Your Team, here are 28 different performance review phrases that you can put into practice at various points during your year-in-review meeting as a manager:

 When you want to build trust with your direct report…

 The best leaders know they’re fallible – and they openly admit that to their team as a means of getting better, and building trust with their team.
 Use these performance review phrases when you need to do the same.